TeeChorYang/WebDevelopmentProject-1/README.md

 For the scenarios that we selected is to solve the problems of Air & Sea Freight Limitations, Land Transport Takes a Hit, Workforce & Labour Shortage due to early stages of the pandemic.
 By using HTML, JavaScript, CSS, PHP, SQL, together with the XAMPP to accomplish this Assignment.

-Database(wdt092021.sql) is Provided in 'Others' folders.
+Database(wdt092021.sql) is provided in 'Others' folders.

 Log In As Customers-
 Username = Radiant.